 A Band 3 (Fail) result does not affect degree enrolment.
 Instead, it should be seen as a clear signal that the candidate will require academic writing support, and they will be required to participate in the writing support program.
 Band 3 candidates are expected to participate in a tailored writing support plan that will be structured to fit around fieldwork and other research project commitments.
 If the candidate consistently does not participate without a good reason, future one-on-one academic writing or editing assistance may not be provided.
 A Fail grade for PELA points to serious academic writing problems, and candidates benefit when they approach the support offered in a positive manner.

 A writing support program provides specified activities that must be undertaken by anyone receiving a Band 3 result, or which are recommended for anyone receiving a Band 2 result.
-A primary element of the plan is regular attendance at a peer writing support workshop conducted by Ms Johns.
+A primary element of the plan is regular attendance at a peer writing support workshop.
 This workshop is designed to work with the writing and reading currently being undertaken by the candidate – it does not involve assignments or other unrelated work.
-Other elements of the plan may include compulsory attendance at specified professional development workshops, meetings with Associate Professor Tynan and Ms Johns and a follow-up PELA at the end of the initial six-month plan.
+Other elements of the plan may include compulsory attendance at specified professional development workshops, one-on-one sessions and a follow-up PELA at the end of the initial nine-month plan.